The Chair (game show): Broadcast history

-The Chair aired for nine episodes on ABC between January 15 and March 18, 2002, but not before two people managed to answer the final question correctly; Kris Derrico (née Mackerer) won $224,600 on the fourth episode that aired on February 5 and Steven Benjamin won the maximum $250,000 on the ninth and final episode that aired on March 18.
+The Chair aired for seven episodes on ABC between January 15 and March 4, 2002, but not before two people managed to answer the final question correctly; Kris Derrico (née Mackerer) won $224,600 on the fourth episode that aired on February 5 and Steven Benjamin won the maximum $250,000 on the seventh and final episode that aired on March 4.
 On January 29, 2002, just a week before Mackerer's $224,600 win, another player, Dean Sheffron, reached the last question with a total of $132,200 but lost it all due to redlining.

-Thirteen episodes were taped, but only nine were broadcast.
+Thirteen episodes were taped, but only seven were broadcast.
 Many episodes were taped during post-midnight hours to hurry production in order to compete with Fox's show The Chamber (which was canceled after three episodes of its six-episode order were aired).
 Both programs would air during NBC's coverage of the 2002 Winter Olympics, which resulted in low ratings and became a factor in the cancellation of both programs (along with high production costs).